Genivia/ugrep/README.md

            --include-fs=MOUNTS
                   Only file systems specified by MOUNTS are included in recursive searches.
-MOUNTS is a comma-separated list of mount points or pathnames of directories on file systems.  --include-fs=. restricts recursive searches to the file system of the working directory only.
-Note that --exclude-fs mounts take priority over --include-fs mounts.
+MOUNTS is a comma-separated list of mount points or pathnames to directories.  --include-fs=. restricts recursive
+                  searches to the file system of the working directory only.
+Note that --exclude-fs=MOUNTS take priority over --include-fs=MOUNTS.
                   This option may be repeated.

            --index
                   Perform index-based recursive search.
 This option assumes, but